c-blake/nio/FAQ.md

 willing to put in some effort.
 E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.
 NIO is just a supplementary point in the design space rather than an outright replacement.
-Not appealing to all in all cases is just another way of saying "Yup.
+"Not appealing to all in all cases" is just another way of saying "Yup.
 It's software." ;)

-In any case, my ideas here have received conservatively under 0.0001% of the man hours and monetary support of usability work SQL has received.
+In any case, my ideas here have received conservatively under 0.0001% of the man hours, monetary support, advertising, and usability work SQL has received.
 So, you know, maybe they compete pretty favorably considering this? ;)

 ### 21: Ok.
 I am sold, BUT what about MY programming language?